linroger/FinanceCompendium/IV. Fixed Income/BUSN Fixed Income Asset Pricing/Lecture Notes/Fixed Income Asset Pricing Lecture Notes.md

 P (0, T_{n}) = \sum_{i = 1}^{n} \frac{c / 2}{(1 + r_{2} (0 , T_{i}) / 2)^{i}} + \frac{100}{(1 + r_{2} (0 , T_{n}) / 2)^{n}}
 $$

-# Conventions and Terminology
+## Conventions and Terminology

-- It is important to spend a few words on some market conventions and terminology.
+It is important to spend a few words on some market conventions and terminology.

-Accrued Interest:
+**Accrued Interest:**

-- The market prices of bonds quoted in newspapers are clean prices.
+The market prices of bonds quoted in newspapers are clean prices.
 That is, they are quoted without any accrued interest.
-- The accrued interest is the amount of interest that has built up since the last coupon payment.
+The accrued interest is the amount of interest that has built up since the last coupon payment.

-Accrued Interest = Interest Due in the Full Period ×

-Number of Days Since Last Coupon Date × Number of Days between Coupon Payments
+Accrued Interest = Interest Due in the Full Period × Number of Days Since Last Coupon Date × Number of Days between Coupon Payments

-- The actual payment is called invoice price (or dirty price).
+The actual payment is called invoice price (or dirty price).

-# Day Count Conventions
+## Day Count Conventions

-- How do we count days?
-Three main ways
+How do we count days?
+Three main ways:

-1. Actual/Actual: Simply Count the number of calendar days;
+1. Actual/Actual: Simply count the number of calendar days
-2. 30/360: Assume there are 30 days in a month and 360 in a year;
+2. 30/360: Assume there are 30 days in a month and 360 in a year
-3. Actual/360: Each month has the right number of days, but there are only 360 days in a year.
+3. Actual/360: Each month has the right number of days, but there are only 360 days in a year

-- Which convention it is used depend on the security considered.
-- Treasuries use Actual/Actual.
+Which convention is used depends on the security considered.
+Treasuries use Actual/Actual.

-# Discount yield and Bond Equivalent Yield
+## Discount Yield and Bond Equivalent Yield

 - T-bills are quoted on a discount yield  $d$  basis.
 That is, the quote reports a yield.
 - If  $n$  is the number of days to maturity, the price of the T-bill is

 $$
-P = 100 \times \left[ 1 - \frac{n}{360} \times d \right]
+P = 100 \times \left[1 - \frac{n}{360} \times d\right]
 $$

-- In other words
+In other words:

 $$
 d = \frac{100 - P}{100} \times \frac{360}{n}
 $$

-- Instead, it should be
+Instead, it should be:

 $$
 BEY = \frac{100 - P}{P} \times \frac{365}{n}
 $$

-- BEY = Bond Equivalent Yield
-- Of course, we obtain
+BEY = Bond Equivalent Yield.
+Of course, we obtain:

 $$
 BEY = \frac{365 \times d}{360 - d \times n}
 $$

-# Yield-to-Maturity (or internal rate of return)
+## Yield-to-Maturity (or Internal Rate of Return)

 - Given price  $P(t,T)$  and cash flows  $c / 2$  at  $T_{i}$ 's for  $i = 1,..,n$ , and  $1 + c / 2$  at  $T_{n}$ , the (semi-annually compounded) yield-to-maturity YTM is defined as that rate  $y$  such that